 Tune accuracy-retention trade-off for your use case

 Different applications have different requirements.
 Trend forecasting prioritizes adaptability over retention—new patterns matter more than historical ones.
 Medical diagnosis requires maximum retention—you cannot forget established diagnostic criteria.
 Safety-critical systems need both high accuracy and high retention.
+The regularization parameter lets you tune the accuracy-retention trade-off for your specific use case.

 Mathematical Formulation: Baseline vs. Novel Contributions

 This section presents a side-by-side comparison of Google's baseline Nested Learning formulation and our novel extensions.
-Color coding highlights the key differences:

 Google: 3 Timescales